 * * * * * * * * *

 A note here on how Hi, Mom! plays out to the end, which needn't be read, I just wanted to make a record of it for myself.
-Jon later watches on the television as the revolutionary acting troupe tries to effect some sort of their own revolution by storming the apartment building in which live the white actor and Judy Bishop, but the troupe is ineffective and cut down while Jon reads that most revolutionary groups are crippled by government infiltrators so the task rests on the individual who assimilates himself so seamlessly into bourgeois society that he is indistinguishable from those whose ideology and lifestyle he seeks to destroy.
+Jon later watches on the television as the revolutionary acting troupe tries to effect their own revolution by storming the apartment building in which live the white actor and Judy Bishop, but the troupe is ineffective and cut down while Jon reads that most revolutionary groups are crippled by government infiltrators so the task rests on the individual who assimilates himself so seamlessly into bourgeois society that he is indistinguishable from those whose ideology and lifestyle he seeks to destroy.

 Announcing his new identity to us as insurance-selling, Harry Jameson, he goes on to marry Judy Bishop then does away with this husband role on the day that he announces he's sold a policy to his friend Harry Jameson (a little twist to ponder) who told his supervisor how good he was which made his supervisor nervous as if he was bucking for his position, the same day that pregnant Judy asks for a dishwasher, which is when he takes the laundry down to let her rest (until they get some "colored help") and blows up the apartment building with some dynamite in the laundry room.
-What's left is Vietnam Vet Jon Rubin who situates himself to be interviewed by a news crew at the site of the explosion, the building pulverized, who identifies himself as a demolitions expert and that he believes it was clearly a professional job.
-The newsman interrupting a subsequent tirade, he asks if he can say hello to his mother and looks at the camera and smiles and waves, "Hi, ma!"
+Then Vietnam Vet Jon Rubin situates himself to be interviewed by a news crew at the site of the explosion, the building pulverized, identifying himself as a demolitions expert and that he believes it was clearly a professional job.
+The newsman interrupting a subsequent tirade, Jon asks if he can say hello to his mother and looks at the camera and smiles and waves, "Hi, ma!"